home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 The `to_json` filter serializes an object to a JSON string.
 In some cases, it may be necessary to format a JSON string for use with a webhook, as a parameter for command-line utilities or any number of other applications.
 This can be complicated in a template, especially when dealing with escaping special characters.
 Using the `to_json` filter, this is handled automatically.

-Similarly to the python equivalent, the filter accepts a `ensure_ascii` parameter, defaulting to `True`, which specifies the encoding of the resulting JSON: UTF-8 or escaped ASCII.
+Similarly to the python equivalent, the filter accepts an `ensure_ascii` parameter, defaulting to `True`.
+If `ensure_ascii` is `True`, the output is guaranteed to have all incoming non-ASCII characters escaped.
+If `ensure_ascii` is false, these characters will be output as-is.

 The `from_json` filter operates similarly, but in the other direction, de-serializing a JSON string back into an object.